bogoware/Moneta/README.md

 In contrast, *unsafe operations* do not return the `error` of the operation, and the context is responsible for keeping track of rounding errors.
 The caller must check the context for any rounding errors and address them accordingly.

+In particular:
+* All binary operations between a `Money` value and a floating point number are unsafe operations.
+* All `Money.Map` operations are unsafe operations.

 ### Currency System

 #### Undefined Currency